Foster Preservation Society

 Monday, April 9, 2012 at 7:00 pm

-at the Foster Town House.
+Foster Town House.

 Did you know that Foster has 153 known cemeteries?
 Did you know that Foster has more cemeteries than Glocester, Smithfield or Burrillville?
 Who takes care of these Historic remnants of our past?